8 Facts You Didn’t Know About Edible Bird’s Nest

 Some people believe that farmers harm the swiftlets during the harvesting process and that their blood has caused the nest to turn red.
 This is wrong because farmers harvest abandoned nests.
 The redness in a red bird’s nest does not come from blood but oxidation or minerals from the environment causes it.

 In fact, the vapour from bird soil contains reactive nitrogen species like nitrous acid.
 It is produced naturally through the bacterial decomposition of the soil.
-After this, nitrous acid reacts with tyrosine — a type of non-essential amino acid — in the mucin glycoprotein of edible bird’s nest and cause the change from white to red colour.
+After this, nitrous acid reacts with tyrosine — a type of non-essential amino acid — in the mucin glycoprotein of edible bird’s nest and cause the change from white to red.

 You can now conveniently find bird’s nest in many shapes and forms, from a ready-to-consume tonic to refreshing drinks and even as mooncakes.
 It is also available as beauty products such as facial masks and soaps.